Newborn portraiture is a take on portrait photography. Only the subjects are typically less than two weeks old.

 Photography is no different.
 By getting out there and applying your knowledge, you will start to see what works and what doesn’t.

 This article here is to help you get past these mistakes, learning faster and faster.
 This will allow you to take better images sooner, rather than later.

-Understand that photography, especially newborn photography won’t go swimmingly from the get-go.
-It will take time, and patience.
+Understand that photography, especially newborn portraiture won’t go swimmingly from the get-go.
+It will take time and patience.

 One idea on how to pose your newborn subjects is within a flower wreath.
 This is a unique idea to create stunning images the parents will love.

 You will need an area with plenty of natural light, some flowers, time and some patience.
-Quick and simple doesn’t go with newborn photography.
+Quick and simple doesn’t go with newborn portraiture.

 Use a neutral background for this shot.
 Something earthy will work well with the flowers, so light beige or off white will work well.

 Read the article here for photographic examples and a step-by-step guide.